josecfreittas/npm_deps/README.md

 end
 ```

-## Usage
-Once you have added the dependency to your project, you can run `mix npm_deps.get` to get your NPM dependencies.
+Once you have added it, you can run `mix npm_deps.get` to get your NPM dependencies.

 The NPM dependencies will be installed in the `deps/` directory of your project, side by side with the Elixir dependencies.